pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/6392586c-2c7f-4325-8ca6-6cfcf27a717c.001)

-You are now ready to start analyzing the information you just entered.
 # Analyzing your data
-The next step is to start  making sense out of the whole data.
-At this point, a team would nornally try to devise the numerous ways to represent the data in a meaningful format.
+The next step is to start  making sense out of the whole data that has been entered.
+At this point, a software development team would try to devise the numerous ways to represent the data in a meaningful format.
 Thankfully, [Keen.IO's data analysis API does all this for you](https://keen.io/docs/data-analysis/?s=gh-gem) .
 It gives you options to select the core analysis types:
  - **Sum** - calculate the sum of numeric values in a collection
  - **Average** - calculate the average of numeric values in a collection
  - **Minimum** - return the mininu, of all numeric values in a property